VyprBot/vyprbot.github.io/commands.md

 | vb modlookup `USER`                 | View a rough list of people that a user mods for.
 (Not 100% accurate)
 | vb ocr `DIRECT_LINK_TO_IMAGE` `LANG_CODE`| Get the text out of an image.
 To specify a language, use lang:{lang_name}
 | vb part                             | If you would like VyprBot to leave your chat, use this command. <img src="https://cdn.7tv.app/emote/61a0f0cfe9684edbbc36e976/1x">
 | vb pfp `USER`                       | Get a direct link to the profile picture of any user.
 Example: "`vb pfp darkvypr`".
+To reverse lookup a PFP with a UID, append: "uid:true" to the message.
+Examples: "`vb pfp darkvypr`" or "`vb pfp 275711366 uid:true`"
 | vb pick `ITEMS`                     | Pick a random elemetnt from a space separated list.
 Must provide at least 2 things to pick from.
 Example: "`vb pick test test2`" would return a 50/50 chance of either "test" "test2".
 You can specify more than 2 arguments.
 | vb ping                             | Get the latency, uptime, commands used, prefix and other info about the bot! <img src="https://cdn.7tv.app/emote/60537cea9d9e96000d244f19/1x">
 | vb pings                            | A list of [@DarkVypr](https://www.twitch.tv/darkvypr)'s pings. <img src="https://cdn.7tv.app/emote/60afdf8dd2e19045eed5b8b3/1x">